A DDS on The Internet of Things

 There's only one adjustment to make; the trim pot on the DDS module might need adjustment to get the shield's quadrature square wave outputs running.

-The square wave outputs are on pins 3 & 4 of the "RF Bus" connector, JP1.
+The square wave outputs are on pins 3 and 4 of the "RF Bus" connector, JP1.

 Unfortunately, a manufacturing error on the board has mis-placed the labels for the pins - this is how the labels on the corner of the board SHOULD have looked...